imran27275/FAU-made-template-SS24/README.md

 ### Automated Workflow [here](.github/workflows/automated-testing-CI.yml)

 To maintain the quality and reliability of our pipeline, we have set up an automated workflow using GitHub Actions.
 This workflow includes:

-- **Continuous Integration Tests** : Runs our test script automatically every time there is a push to the main branch.
+- Continuous Integration Tests: Runs our test script automatically every time there is a push to the main branch.
 This ensures that any new changes do not disrupt the pipeline's functionality.

 This automated workflow helps in maintaining a robust and error-free data pipeline, ensuring the high quality of our project deliverables.

 ## How to Run the Data Pipeline and Tests